 Visuals: Cheat Sheets, Infographics, etc.

 Artificial intelligence (AI) is marching its way into a variety of industries and businesses.
 This cheat sheet exemplifies use cases of applying AI, featuring a collection of algorithms working behind real-life implementations.
-In addition, the document enlists 50+ open-source frameworks and libraries for general-purpose machine learning, computer vision, reinforcement learning, data analysis, visualization, chatbots, etc.
+In addition, the document enlists 50+ open-source frameworks and libraries for general-purpose machine learning, computer vision, reinforcement learning, data analysis, visualization, chatbots, etc. and other industries.

 Designed by Altoros, Fabric Starter is an open-source toolkit that provides a preconfigured environment to automatically deploy an app based on Hyperledger Fabric.
 By generating certificates and configuration files, the solution builds a blockchain network and deploys chaincodes.
 Explaining how to use Fabric Starter, this cheat sheet features first-aid commands to enable both local and multi-server deployments on Docker.

 Kubernetes provides an open-source system to automatically deploy, scale, and manage containers.
 With the kubectl command-line interface (CLI), one is able to run commands against Kubernetes clusters.
 Introducing a user to configuring the CLI, this cheat sheet features a set of essential commands to manage a cluster and collect data from it.
 The document also explains how to create, group, update, and delete cluster resources.
 In addition, you will learn how to debug Kubernetes pods, as well as manage configmaps and secrets.